 The lateral displacement is expressed in terms of feet (or meters) from the wellhead in a Northerly and Easterly direction or in degrees of latitude and longitude.
 All displacements are referenced to the wellhead position.

 The position of the wellhead is determined by land or satellite surveying techniques and quoted in latitude and longitude or an international grid coordinate system (e.g. Universal Transverse Mercator UTM system).
 Due to a large number of digits in some grid coordinate systems, a local origin is generally chosen and given the coordinates zero, zero (0,0).
-This can be the location of the well being drilled or the center of an offshore platform.
+This can be the location of the well being drilled or the center of an offshore rig platform (platform rigs).
 When comparing the position of points in a well, and in particular for anti-collision monitoring, it is important that all coordinate data are ultimately referenced to a single system.